Particular/docs.particular.net/nservicebus/messaging/transactions.md

 ---
-title: Transactional messaging
+title: Transport transactions
-summary: Durability guarantees using transactions
+summary: Supported transaction modes and their consistency guarantees
 tags:
 - Transactions
+- Retries
+- Consistency
-- Durable
+- Transports
-- Retry
+- TransactionScope
 ---

 This article covers various levels of consistency guarantees NServiceBus provides with regards to